iexcloud/docs/source/getting-started/getting-started-with-apperate.md

 ## Create a Workspace

 A [*workspace*](../reference/glossary.md#workspace) is your unique domain for writing data to Apperate and querying data (your data and Apperate's built-in core financial data) from Apperate.
-Your workspace name appears in your [API Base URL](../interacting-with-your-data/apperate-api-basics.md).
+Your workspace name appears in your [Base URL](https://iexcloud.io/docs/).

 **Base URL Format:**